 This concern was not exclusive to cow’s milk drinkers.
 Reviewers also favored soy milks that did not contain additives.
 Reviews included phrases like no fake ingredients, no weird ingredients, cruelty free and additive free.
 They sought out products that were simple and used whole ingredients.

 Each milk has unique strengths that draw customers in – whether it’s sustainable, low calorie, creamy or healthy.
-By comparing all these online reviews, we can see the factors that drive the consumer decision making process.
+By comparing all these online reviews for milk alternatives, we can see the factors that drive the consumer decision making process.

 Reviews can help us learn more about competitors of all industries – insurance, beauty, audiobooks and more.
-Analyzing customer feedback is a surefire way to understand the unique likes and dislikes of your audience base, informing future product innovation and marketing communications.
+Customer insights examples like these provide you with a surefire way to understand the unique likes and dislikes of your audience base, informing future product innovation and marketing communications.